MarcoCiaramella/OpenSimplexNoise/README.md

 # OpenSimplexNoise
 [![](https://jitpack.io/v/MarcoCiaramella/OpenSimplexNoise.svg)](https://jitpack.io/#MarcoCiaramella/OpenSimplexNoise)

-The Android library from the gist https://gist.github.com/KdotJPG/b1270127455a94ac5d19
+The Android library of the [OpenSimplex 2](https://github.com/KdotJPG/OpenSimplex2)
 ## How to import in your Android project
 Add JitPack in your root build.gradle at the end of repositories: